EnzymeML/enzymeml-specifications/docs/usage.md

 ## Python tools

-Besides the native APIs, Python tools for directly reading in and processing data from different analytical instruments are available.
-The tools have in common that thex enable to read in measured data and enble to supplement information on reaction conditians as well as initial concenrtratiosn in a streamlined fashion.
-Finally, an EnzymeML Document with concenttratio data and information on the initial conditions of all catlysts, substrates and products of an reaction is created.
+Besides the native APIs, Python tools are available for directly reading and processing data from various analytical instruments.
+These tools share the ability to import measured data and supplement information on reaction conditions and initial concentrations in a streamlined manner.
+Finally, an EnzymeML document is generated, containing concentration data and details on the initial conditions of all catalysts, substrates, and products of a reaction.

 ### Photometric Data